 - 1. Set Pre-Torque option = No, refer to section C3.2 Above.

 - 2. Remove all weight from the cab.

-- 3. Place the controller on TEST Mode operation.
+- Place the controller on TEST Mode operation.

 - 4. Navigate to Learn Empty CAB and follow instructions on Pixel Display.

 - Home

 - 🔰 Install 🔱

 - Learn Functions

-- Learn Empty CAB
+- Learn Empty CAB - Solution Cab Stop Settling Time " Adjust setting time 30 Seconds" - NOTE: The Cab Stop Settling Time is the amount of time the car will stop at the landing before recording the carload weight.
+This allows the load value to stabilize before it is saved, value may need to be increased, if the load measurement is not stable after 30 seconds.

-- NOTE: The Cab Stop Settling Time is the amount of time the car will stop at the landing before recording the carload weight.
-This allows the load value to stabilize before it is saved, value may need to be increased, if the load measurement is not stable after 30 seconds. - 5.
-Press the Learn soft key, to learn position.
+- 5. Press the Learn soft key, to learn position.
 Once activated the car will go to the bottom landing served and stop at each landing for the Cab Stop Settling Time.
 Then the empty load weight will be saved for the corresponding landing.
 After all landings have been learned the car will return to the landing where the Learn Empty CAB function was initiated. - 6.
 Remove car from TEST to be able to allow door open operation.